Reduce Your Salt And Sugar Intake

 Healthier choices include low-fat dairy products, lean meats, and fish.
 Remove visible fats from poultry or meat too.

 Oily fish such as mackerel and ikan tenggiri or batang pack lots of healthy fats such as Omega-3 which is good for the heart.
-Frozen fish are also budget-friendly.
-Include fish in our diet twice a week.
+Frozen fish are budget-friendly.
+Include fish in your diet twice a week.

 Consider other protein-rich sources